RookieZB/bert_implementation_by_tf2/README.md

 ## Description
-Just my simple BERT implementation (also including GPT-2, ALBERT, ELECTRA, RoBERTa, and ConvBERT), mainly for the purpose of practicing TensorFlow 2.
+My simple BERT implementation by TensorFlow 2, currently including BERT, GPT-2, ALBERT, ELECTRA, RoBERTa, and ConvBERT.
+DETR, DPR, and LayoutLMv2 are to be completed.
 This code is partly incomplete, and may have some mistakes.
 ## References
 https://github.com/tensorflow/tensorflow
 https://github.com/tensorflow/addons